 I was invited to Science Foo Camp twice (2009 and 2013).

-I currently aim to understand and explain the nature and emergence of complexity in the arts and humanities.
-My approach combines quantitative data analysis and visualization with hermeneutic interpretation, which sets the base for collaborations that aim to model and simulate previously hidden phenomena.
-As such my approach is decidedly anti- or multidisciplinary transcending areas such as network, computer, and social science, digital humanities, information design, as well as more traditional arts and humanities research (see my publications and talks).
-Beyond my own research, I aim to foster the community of practice related to Arts, Humanities, and Complex Networks.
+My research aims to understand and explain the nature and emergence of complexity in the arts and humanities.
+My approach strives to combine quantitative analysis and visualization with hermeneutic interpretation, which sets the base for collaborations that aim to model and simulate previously hidden phenomena.
+As such my approach is decidedly anti- or multidisciplinary.

-I am happy to present my work and mission, especially to explore interesting ways of collaboration.
-If you are interested, please drop me a mail or see the contact page for various ways to reach me.
+I am available to present my work and mission, explore interesting ways of collaboration, and consult on issues within my expertise.
+If you are a student interested in taking a course, doing an independent study, or conducting research with me, don't hesitate to get in touch.
+Please drop me a mail or see the contact page for various ways to reach me.